marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 ### 1.2 Solution via Durable Functions

-Azure Durable Functions are an extension to the Azure Functions Framework that support you with modeling workflows via Azure Functions.
-The extension supports you with dealing with all the tedious tasks mentioned above i. e. it does the heavy lifting for you, so that you can focus on the business requirement at hand.
-The local state is preserved by making use of [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) and the chaining of functions is done in a programmatic way without you having to deal with state and its persistency.
-In addition the extension helps you with common tasks in WOrkflows like retries and race conditions as we will see later.
+Azure Durable Functions is an extension to the Azure Functions Framework that allows you to write workflows as part of your Azure Functions code.
+Although queues and table storage are still used, the Durable Functions extension abstracts those away, so that you can focus on the business requirement at hand.
+The function state is managed by making use of the [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) pattern.
+In addition the extension helps you with common functionalities in workflows, such as retries and race conditions, as we will see later.
 Let us first take a look at how Durable Functions work and introduce some terminology.

 ### 1.3 Mechanics of Durable Functions

-Durable Functions consist of three components:
+Durable Functions uses three types of functions:

 * Orchestrator Functions: the central part of the Durable framework that orchestrates the actions that should take place by triggering Activity Functions.
 * Activity Functions: the basic workers that execute the single tasks scheduled via the Orchestrator Function.